AmalieEmmyNoether/Puzzle-8/README.md

 # Puzzle-8
 Puzzle 8

-When I was a kid, my father told me something that didn't help me until later in life: Sometimes, you just have to start from what you've heard of and go a few steps forward...
+When I was a kid, my father told me something that didn't help me until later in life: Sometimes, you just have to start from what you've _heard of_ and go a few steps forward.
+The first time, you might only need to go a couple steps forward, but later on, you might need a few more steps.

 ## My Music